haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 maybeToText (Just t) = "The text is: " <> t
 ```

-Notice how the value `t` can be used if the `(Just t)` pattern is matched; of
+Notice how the value `t` can be used if the `(Just t)` pattern is matched.
+Of
-course this value doesn't exist if the `Maybe` value is `Nothing`
+course this value doesn't exist if the `Maybe` value is `Nothing`.

 As with lists, the parentheses `()` are necessary when we are matching the
-`Just` constructor
+`Just` constructor.

 ### Pattern Matching in an Intermediate Value

-Let's use pattern matching in a case statement to define an intermediate value
+Let's use pattern matching in a case statement to define an intermediate value:

 ```haskell
 maybeWithCase :: Maybe Text -> Text